Last Updated on March 26, 2025 by Christine Kaaloa

 Tech gadgetry in a developing countries can range from medium to impossible to find.
 You can’t always trust the electronics you purchase there.
 It’s always best to prepare extra batteries.
 Always take the charging/power cables you need.
 If doing a camping or trekking journey, never assume facilities will have electrical outlets.
 In some instances, they don’t.

-I take a unlocked iPhone or GSM travel phone, camera, SD memory cards, day pack backpack and of course, backup batteries and charging cables.
+I take a unlocked iPhone, camera, SD memory cards, day pack backpack and of course, backup batteries and charging cables.
 See my film/blogging gear here.

 - International plug adapters